 A further example of a cable-supported glass wall is the enclosure at Tower Place, London.
 A series of horizontal cables tensioned between the building structures at each end, provides lateral support to the glazed screen.
 The span of the horizontal cables is reduced by pre-stressed glass tubes, connected to the columns.
 The weight of the glass is carried to beams at the roof of the enclosure by vertical tension elements in the joints between the glass panes.
 Patch fittings are used to fix the glass to the tension elements.

 The cables that form the cable net carry significant tensions and must be connected to structures that are sufficiently stiff and strong to resist these forces.
 The cable-net wall of the Beijing Poly Plaza is bounded by stiff reinforced concrete cores on the two vertical sides and by a three-storey high steel truss at the top.
 These substantial boundary elements are necessary to resist the tensions in the cables.

 The glass wall at the Kempinski Hotel is reported as having a prestress in the horizontal cables of 85 kN each.
 Eleven cables span the full width of the wall so these apply a total lateral load of 935 kN (95 tonnes) to the supporting buildings.

-It is clearly essential to choose this type of glazed wall early in a project so the appropriate strength and stiffness can be put into the boundary structures.
+It is clearly essential to choose this type of glazed wall early in a project so the appropriate strength and stiffness can be provided in the boundary structures.

-- ^ Structural use of glass in buildings (1999).
+- Structural use of glass in buildings.
+2nd edition (incorporating amendments), 2015.
 Institution of Structural Engineers

 - Facades and interfaces